DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/Methodology/README.md

 The final stage involves hardware validation.
 A new Heap Sort application was compiled and executed on Neorv32 while faults were injected.
 The features and SNN class results of each instruction is extracted off FPGA to be analysed in Python.
 The table below presents the validation results.

 The smart watchdog classified around 2.4 million instructions in real time on FPGA.
 Following the same dataset preprocessing process as the other applications, there were 100 unique features samples from the Heap Sort application.
+There were 11 new samples that appeared from the Heap Sort application that were not seen during training or testing previously.
+The smart watchdog classified all 11 of these correctly (a further 100% accuracy on unseen data).

 <p align="center">
   <img src="../Images/Hardware_Validation_Results.PNG" alt="Hardware Validation Results" width="400"/>